 Did you know – 15 minutes of nosework is as good as an hours walk for your dog?

-Here’s my 8 step guide to indoor nosework training with your dog.
+Here’s my 8 step guide to the Find it Game: indoor nosework training with your dog.
 Do let me know how you get on!

 Set your dog up for success by finding a calm, quiet place to begin training.
 Maybe the lounge, without other people or the tv on.
 Try to pick a time that is not directly before or after a meal.
 Use super tasty, really smelly treats that your dog doesn’t get at other times.
 We have small training packs of ByBenji treats that are ideal for this.